Empowering Organizations for Change

 The imperative in health care is to deliver greater value, better quality, at lower cost

-“Despite a vast amount of knowledge about the technical methods of improving quality and safety in health care, rates of success have been highly variable within and across organizations.
-In our work with many health care leaders and organizations, our observation has been that relational rather than technical issues are the most common barriers to improvement.”
+“Despite a vast amount of knowledge about the technical methods of improving quality and safety, rates of success have been highly variable within and across organizations.
+In our work with many leaders and organizations, our observation has been that relational rather than technical issues are the most common barriers to improvement.”

 Improved teamwork has now become a goal of system redesign